 If you don't care about the exact compilation parameters you want to use, automatic compilation lets Coconut take care of everything for you.
-If you make sure to import coconut.convenience before you import anything else, Coconut will check each of your imports to see if you are attempting to import a .coco file and, if so, automatically compile it for you.
+Automatic compilation can be enabled either by importing coconut.convenience before you import anything else, or by running coconut --site-install.
+Once automatic compilation is enabled, Coconut will check each of your imports to see if you are attempting to import a .coco file and, if so, automatically compile it for you.
 Note that, for Coconut to know what file you are trying to import, it will need to be accessible via sys.path, just like a normal import.

 Automatic compilation always compiles modules and packages in-place, and always uses --target sys.
 Automatic compilation is always available in the Coconut interpreter, and, if using the Coconut interpreter, a reload built-in is provided to easily reload imported modules.
+Additionally, the interpreter always allows importing from the current working directory, letting you easily compile and play around with a .coco file simply by running the Coconut interpreter and importing it.